sapuchistan/springdemo/README.md

 # Spring Learning Demo

 This is only a spring demo for learning purposes.
-The main goal of the aplication was understand the SpringBoot basics.
+The main goal of the project was understood the SpringBoot basics.

 It includes the following:

 -JPA example for Postgres
 -Hibernate annotations
--Spring annotations like @Component @Service @RestController @RequestMappiong @ResponseBody @GetMapping
+-Spring annotations like @Component @Service @RestController @RequestMapping @ResponseBody @GetMapping
 -Maven POM
 -Migration using flyway and SQL files
 -Application Properties